Employing a Section 21 Notice to end an Assured Shorthold Tenancy - Look Before You Leap

 Old Map of the UK

-So even if you permanently live overseas, you must have a UK 'Care Of' address (for example, solicitors, managing agents, family) that you can use.
+If you permanently live overseas, you must have a UK 'Care Of' address (for example, solicitors, managing agents, family) that you can use.

-Know the difference between an Assured Shorthold Tenancy and a Periodic Tenancy?
+Know the difference between an Assured Shorthold Tenancy and a Periodic Tenancy

 Knowing the difference is instrumental in serving a valid Section 21 Notice.